 This course provides students the knowledge to read and comprehend the various types of prints found in the welding industry.
 Content includes print reading basics, math and measurement, an overview of welding processes, types of welds and joints, and welding symbol use.

-DRR 117 Blueprint Reading for Construction Trades 3 credits 2 class hours, 2 lab hours
+DRR 117 Blueprint Reading for 3 credits Construction Trades 2 class hrs, 2 lab hrs This course introduces students to orthographic drawings and